Tasmanian Polar Network

-The Tasmanian Polar Network (TPN) represents and coordinates over 70 of these businesses, research institutions and government agencies.
+The Tasmanian Polar Network (TPN) is a membership organisation which represents and coordinates over 70 businesses, research institutions and government agencies.
 Members provide specialised products and services in areas as diverse as scientific instrumentation, ship outfitting and food provisioning, technical and mechanical products and services, waste management, medical services and marine engineering.

 The TPN is unique, with its diversity of membership, breadth of expertise and ability to operate as a one-stop shop through its secretariat run by Antarctic Tasmania.

 If you are interested in joining the TPN or learning more about its members visit the TPN website.